-Table 85: Basic Information Settings (Add Configuration Template Page)
+Table 86: Basic Information Settings (Add Configuration Template Page)

 Action Description View a sample configuration You can view a sample configuration by clicking the Sample Configuration link near the top of the tab.
 The sample configuration appears in a new tab in your browser.
 Add the device configuration In the inline editor, copy and paste the device configuration ensuring that the syntax follows the Jinja Template language.
 CSO detects the template parameters corresponding to the configuration that you entered and displays them in the Parameters pane.
-For more information, see "Jinja Syntax and Examples for Configuration Templates" on page 277.
+For more information, see "Jinja Syntax and Examples for Configuration Templates" on page 280.
 Advanced Mode When advanced mode is disabled, which is the default, CSO converts the configuration that you entered in Jinja Template language to a Junos OS configuration that uses Junos OS configuration groups.
 (Configuration groups make it easier to configure and maintain Junos OS configurations; see Understanding Junos OS Configuration Groups.)
 CSO also automatically includes the commands to delete the configuration groups in the configuration template.
 If you trigger an undeploy configuration.
 Therefore, to avoid conflict with the commands to delete the configuration.
 Therefore, to avoid conflict with the commands that CSO automatically includes, ensure that you do not manually include commands related to configuration groups (as part of the device configuration).
 When advanced mode is enabled, CSO converts the configuration.
 Therefore, if you plan to undeploy the configuration template later, you must ensure that you manually enter the commands to delete the configuration.
 Therefore, if you plan to undeploy the configuration template later, you must ensure that you manually enter the commands to delete the configuration.
+Therefore, if you plan to undeploy the configuration template later, you must ensure that you manually enter the commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO can use these commands to delete the configuration as part of the device configuration so that CSO

-Table 86: Templatize Config Actions (Add Configuration Template Page)
+Table 87: Templatize Config Actions (Add Configuration Template Page)